 Learn more about our cafés and register below.

 When & Where: Cafés take place once a month, March thru November on Monday evenings from 6:00pm-7:15pm at the Education Room of the Black Mountain Public Library (105 N. Dougherty St.).

-Cost: Swannanoa Valley History Cafés are FREE for museum members, but attendees must register for all events.
+Cost: Swannanoa Valley History Cafés are FREE for museum members with promo code.
 Cafés cost $5.00 for the general public.
 Some fees apply.